GriffGeorgiadis/brewery_finder/README.md

 # Brewery Finder

-A web application that helps you find the closest brewery to you or in a certain area
+A web application that helps you find all the breweries in a certain area